 ColorTyme Guarantee.
 ColorTyme is a party to an agreement with Wells Fargo Foothill, Inc., who provides \$50.0 million in aggregate financing to qualifying franchisees of ColorTyme generally of up to five times their average monthly revenues.
 Under the Wells Fargo agreement, upon an event of default by the franchisee under agreements governing this financing and upon the occurrence of certain other events, Wells Fargo can assign the loans and the collateral securing such loans to ColorTyme, with ColorTyme paying the outstanding debt to Wells Fargo and then succeeding to the rights of Wells Fargo under the debt agreements, including the right to foreclose on the collateral.
 An additional \$15.0 million of financing is provided by Texas Capital Bank, National Association under an agreement similar to the Wells Fargo financing.
-Rent-A-Center East guarantees the obligations of ColorTyme under each of these agreements, not considering the effects of any amounts that could be recovered under collateralization provisions, up to a maximum amount of \$65.0 million, of which \$26.6 million was outstanding as of March 31, 2005.
+Rent-A-Center East guarantees the obligations of ColorTyme under each of these agreements, not considering the effects of any amounts that could be recovered under collateralization provisions, up to a maximum amount of \$65.0 million, of which \$26.3 million was outstanding as of June 30, 2005.
 Mark E. Speese, Rent-A-Center's Chairman of the Board and Chief Executive Officer, is a passive investor in Texas Capital Bank, owning less than 1% of its outstanding equity.

 Repurchases of Outstanding Securities.
 On October 24, 2003, we announced that our Board of Directors had rescinded our old common stock repurchase program and authorized a new common stock repurchase program, permitting us to purchase, from time to time, in the open market and privately negotiated transactions, up to an aggregate of \$100.0 million of our common stock.
 Over a period of time, our Board of Directors increased the authorization for stock repurchases under our new common stock repurchase program to \$300.0 million.
-As of March 31, 2005, we had purchased a total of 8,525,300 shares of our common stock for an aggregate of \$237.6 million under this common stock repurchase program, none of which were repurchased in the first quarter of 2005.
+As of June 30, 2005, we had purchased a total of 1,813,100 shares of our common stock for an aggregate of \$241.6 million under this common stock repurchase program, of which 167,400 shares were repurchased in the second quarter of 2005.
+Please see "Unregistered Sales of Equity Securities and Use of Proceeds" later in this report.

 Economic Conditions.
 Although our performance has not suffered in previous economic downturns, we cannot assure you that demand for our products, particularly in higher price ranges, will not significantly decrease in the event of a prolonged recession.
-Temporary fluctuations in our targeted customers' monthly disposable income, such as those we believe may have been caused by the recent nationwide increases in fuel and energy costs, could adversely impact our results of operations.
+Temporary fluctuations in our targeted customers' monthly disposable income, such as those we believe may have been caused by nationwide increases in fuel and energy costs, could adversely impact our results of operations.